bellabr/foldSeekR/README.md

 `foldSeekR` contains 3 functions in the current version.

-- `pull_prediction` for pulling protein architecture prediction information from AlphaFold including sequential information and links to downloadable data files (PDB, CIF, or mmCIF).
+- `pull_prediction` for pulling protein architecture prediction information from AlphaFold including sequential information.

 - `pull_summary` for pulling protein summary information from AlphaFold including Uniprot information and structural information.

+- `pull_url` for retrieving the links to downloadable data files (PDB, CIF, or mmCIF) for the specified accession.

+- `available_databases` for retrieving the databases available to be searched for structure similarity.

+- `ticket` for submitting a FoldSeek job and retrieving a ticket.

+- `status` for checking the status of the job submission.

+- `foldseek` for submitting a job, handling the ticket, and retrieving information from the search query.

+- `cache_top_hits` for caching a number of top hits with respect to sequence similarity for later use.

+- `clear_cache` for clearing the cache for a given accession thread.

 - `visualize_prediction` for producing an interactive and colourful visualization of the protein of interest.

-The 2 functions currently under construction and being developed for the upcoming version are as follows.

-- `foldseek` for querying the protein of interest or sequence of interest (FASTA) via FoldSeek to find the most structurally similar protein architectures available in the 8 databases supported by FoldSeek.

-- `visualize_foldseek` for producing an interactive and colourful visualization of the protein of interest compared to the most similar proteins of interest found by `foldseek`.
+- `visualize_foldseeks` for producing an interactive and colourful visualization of the protein of interest compared to the cached top hits for similar proteins in structure.
 The visualizations are side-by-side and interact together, in addition to being colour-coded by each region of similarity to the target protein of interest.